BepisThrone/SexLab-Wiki/docs/slp/recommended-mods.md

 ### Quest/Story Mods

 Check the [LoversLab](https://www.loverslab.com/) forums for P+ compatible quest mods.
+Most should be compatible out of the box, but mileage may vary.

 ### Gameplay Mods